petebaker/dryworkflow/README.md

 In **linux**, if they aren't already installed, simply install these packages using the system package manager.

-The easiest way to install *git* an *pandoc* on all platforms is to install *RStudio*.
+The easiest way to install *git* and *pandoc* on all platforms is to install *RStudio*.
 If you don't have a favourite programmer's editor that you already use for **R** then this is the best way to use **R** as well.
 Install **RStudio** from http://rstudio.org.
 Note that you